ricopicone/state/README.md

 ## Installation
 Clone or download the repository.

-To permanently install, copy the `State.m` Mathematica package file to any directory in your Mathematica *path* (to see which directories are in your path, evaluate `$Path` in a Mathematica notebook).
+To fully install, copy the `State.m` Mathematica package file to any directory in your Mathematica *path* (to see which directories are in your path, evaluate `$Path` in a Mathematica notebook).

-Once `State` is permanently installed, it can be loaded into a Mathematica notebook with the command
+Once `State` is fully installed, it can be loaded into a Mathematica notebook with the command

     <<State`